About HOP'N Child Development

-HOP'N Child Care is an obesity prevention initiative targeting children between the ages of 3 and 5 and their families developed by a team of experts led by Dr. David Dzewaltowski.
+HOP'N (Health Opportunities for Physical Activity and Nutrition) Child Development is an obesity prevention initiative targeting children between the ages of 3 and 5 and their families developed by a team of experts led by Dr. David Dzewaltowski.
 This project is supported by a grant from the United Methodist Health Ministry Fund to Kansas State University.
 Here at HOP'N Child Care you will find the HOP'N Home curriculum and other useful resources which you may use at your child care program.
 You may navigate the site using the tabs above, or by using the table of contents listed below (we are currently updating the site, the table of contents will appear in the near future).
-If you have any questions please feel free to contact the Kansas State University Youth Physical Activity and Motivational Laboratory.
+If you have any questions please feel free to contact the Kansas State University Youth Physical Activity and Nutrition Motivation Laboratory.

 "We're busy working on our Accreditation Portfolios and I've found so many different places where I've been able to use the HOP'N Home program as a way to meet a standard for the children learning about nutrition, eating healthy, staying active, etc. Thanks so much!"